See the most up-to-date information on updates and enhancements we've made to our online systems.

 We've simplified billing for our Texas Mutual policyholders who have policies in other states.
 Instead of receiving two invoices, policyholders will now receive one combined invoice if both policies are on the same payment plan.
 Customers will be able to view other states billing information in their Texas Mutual Online account as well.

-Our free monthly newsletter features regulatory information, updates and more.
+Our free monthly newsletter features workers' comp news, Texas Mutual announcements, regulatory information and more.